MoisesRM32/cse15l-lab-reports/Lab_Report3.md

 # Found all my information about the different command line uses from Chat GBT

 The command that I chose was the find command, so I asked chatGBT if it could list out twenty different ways to use the find command from the terminal in the prompt.
-ChatGBT then returned twenty different unique ways to use the find command from the terminal listing out each command as  `find /path/to/search ` and then the command given, also describing what the command does before the code block
+ChatGBT then returned twenty different unique ways to use the find command from the terminal listing out each command as  `find /path/to/search ` and then the command given, also describing what the command does before the code block.

-I used the formats used from the code blocks in my terminal to practice and experiment with the commands that I chose.
-Like for example for the first find command`:/Users/moise/docsearch/technical find . -type d`.
-I changed the `path/to/search` to my the directory of `technical` using the command `find. -type d` listing the directories.
-Then I repeated this process for the the uses of the find command.
+I then used the formats used from the code blocks in my terminal to practice and experiment with the commands that I chose.
+Like for example, for the first find command`:/Users/moise/docsearch/technical find . -type d`.
+I changed the `path/to/search` to my directory of `technical` using the command `find. -type d` listing the directories.
+Then I repeated this process for the uses of the find command.

-After I wrote a brief summary and description of the commands that I chose.
+After I wrote a brief summary of what happened and a description of the commands that I chose.